 I was encouraged to pursue my CA by my father as I loved math and analytics and working with people.
 And here started my CA journey.

 Professionally I was doing great but in my last senior Finance role; I was frustrated and felt like I was stagnating.
 I wanted to try something different.
-I hadn’t reached my full potential and I knew something was missing in my life.
 The work environment was not the best and so I orchestrated my own exit!

 Finding Courage and Making a Bold Move – From Finance to Recruitment